w3c/automotive-viss2/README.md

 - Support both the case of a singleton server through which all access goes, and the option of distributed servers that a client can access directly, after the initial service discovery.
 The following describes the components shown in Figure 1.
 ## Transport managers and interface.
-The transport manager is responsible for that the Gen2 client-server communication is carried out according to the transport protocol the manager implements.
-The payload being communicated shall have the format specified in the GEN2 TRANSPORT document.
+The transport manager is responsible for that the W3C VISS v2 client-server communication is carried out according to the transport protocol the manager implements.
+The payload being communicated shall have the format specified in the W3C VISS v2 TRANSPORT document.
 A transport manager acts as a proxy between a client and the Server core, see Figure 2.
 The payload communicated over the Transport interface shall be identical regardless of which Transport manager the Core server communicates with.
-This payload shall therefore follow the format for the Websocket transport as specified in GEN2 TRANSPORT.
+This payload shall therefore follow the format for the Websocket transport as specified in W3C VISS v2 TRANSPORT.
 This means that all transport managers except the Websocket transport manager must reformat the payload communicated over their respective transport protocol.
 The transport interface is divided into two components, a registration interface, and a data channel interface.
 The registration interface is used by a transport manager to register itself with the Server core.
 The data channel interface is used for exchanging the requests, responses, and notifications between the communication end points.
 The data channel must support bidirectional asynchronous communication, and should support both local and remote transport manager deployment.
 At the registration with the core server the transport manager receives a transport manager Id.
 It must then include this in all payloads forwarded to the core server, for the core server to use in its payload routing.
 The transport manager must also include a client Id in the payload, to enable its own routing to different app-clients.
 These Ids must not be part of the payload returned to the app-clients.
 ![Transport closeup](pics/transport_closeup.png?raw=true)<br>
 *Fig 2.
 Transport SwA closeup